Thursday, June 3, 2021

 Why 2019 Could Be a Difficult Year : Part 2

 The basic idea, then, Near Term Human Extinction (NTHE), is that there is a strong likelihood that humanity may be gone from Earth as early as 2026, give or take a few years.
 Climate change is moving us inexorably toward the loss of human habitat.
 Population growth has already far surpassed what Earth can sustainably house.
-Out population is currently over 7 billion, whereas the planet can only maintain 2 billion of less.
+Our population (in 2024) is currently over 8 billion, whereas the planet can only maintain 2 billion or less.

 I had never thought to question the basic assumption of politics, economics, and church ministry that the key to success is continual growth.
 But infinite economic and population growth in a finite space is not possible.
 Everything living has a life cycle - flowers, trees, butterflies, frogs, dogs and cats.
 And humans.
 The same is true of collectivities.
 Gardens have life cycle, and forests, and churches, and societies - and species, including the human species.
 In fact, the universe has a life cycle.
 Nothing lasts forever.